ProximaMonkey/ComicSpider/README.markdown

 # Features

 * Open source, no ads and free forever.
-* Simple drag and drop is all it needs to download.
+* All you need are only dragging and dropping.
-* Online auto login service.
+* Auto-login service.
-* A better way to browse manga via auto created view pages.
+* A better way to view manga via auto-created display pages.
-* Multithread and fast.
+* Multithreaded and parsing fast.
-* Has an easy to use Lua programmable interface.
+* An easy to use Lua programmable interface.
-* Not only comic images, it can be easily modified into a complex downloader.
+* Not only downloading comic images.
+* It can be easily modified to a complex downloader.
-* Support remote script controller which means you can always get the latest parser without updating the program.
+* Support remote script controller.
+* Always get the latest parser without updates.

 # FAQ